odyssey-geospatial/geo-encodings/README.md

 An encoding for a shape is an indicator vector (0 or 1) indicating which tiles it intersects.

-### Partial Coverage Fraction (PCF) encoding

-PCE encoding is similar to DIV encoding in that it divides a domain into non-overlapping tiles.
-But instead of an indicator vector, the encoded values are computes differently for different geometry types.
-* For Point and MultiPoint types, the encoding is an indicator vector: 1 if a point falls into a give tile, or 0 otherwise.
-* For LineString and MultiLineString types, the encoding is given by
-$e = z / r$ where $z$ is the length of the geometry that intersects the tile, and $r$ is the `resolution` parameter.
-* For Polygon and MultiPolygon type, the encoding is
-$z / r^2$, where $z$ is the area of overlap between the shape and the tile.

 ## Supporting packages

 * `shapely`: Provides computations on geometric objects.